moonrunnerkc/adaptive-belief-ecology-system/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-14+-black.svg)](https://nextjs.org/)
 ![Early Development](https://img.shields.io/badge/status-early%20development-orange)

-ABES is an open-source research platform for exploring **Belief Ecology** – treating beliefs as living, evolving entities instead of static memory entries.
+ABES is an open-source research platform for exploring **Belief Ecology**: treating beliefs as living, evolving entities instead of static memory entries.

 Most LLM memory systems use key-value stores or vector retrieval.
 ABES tries something different: beliefs decay over time, contradict each other, mutate when evidence is ambiguous, and cluster around related concepts.
 The design calls for 15 specialized agents and reinforcement learning to manage this ecology.

-Right now it's mostly Pydantic models and empty function stubs – no magic brain yet.
+Right now it's mostly Pydantic models and empty function stubs.
+No magic brain yet.

-> **Currently in very early development (Phase 0 – Project Setup & Skeleton)**.
+> **Currently in very early development.**
-> The codebase is mostly scaffolding and data models at this stage.
+> The codebase is mostly data models at this stage.

 ## What I'm building